d-alejandro-salas/reactJubilamos/README.md

 ## React and Vite

 The project is set up to use React with Vite.
-The entire page is constructed using various components, with JavaScript XML (i.e., .jsx) as the markup language.
+The entire application is constructed using various components, with JavaScript XML (.jsx) as the markup language.

 ### Image Management